Things to do in Clarke Quay – Singapore

 Best Restaurants in Clarke Quay

-The best restaurants in Clarke Quay are situated by the water and serve a range of cuisines.
+The best restaurants in Clarke Quay are situated by the Singapore River and serve a range of different cuisines.
 Hot Stones Steak & Seafood Restaurant offers premium steaks and lobsters.
 RAS The Essence of India serves quality Indian curries.
-Other Clarke-Quay restaurants include Kublai Khan Mongolian BBQ Restaurant, The Riverhouse, and the Marina Bay Sands.
+Other restaurants include Kublai Khan Mongolian BBQ Restaurant and The Riverhouse.

-Deutschlander serves traditional Bavarian dishes with fresh pork bones and chicken bones.
-Its special essences and dried sole fish add to the flavour.
+Deutschlander serves traditional Bavarian dishes.
+Its special essences.
 Hainanese Chicken Rice is a local favourite, and SG Hawker’s version features whole chicken marinated in chicken stock and served with fragrant rice infused with chicken fat.
 The HANJIP Korean Grill House location is 5000 square feet, with seven private dining rooms featuring a wide variety of international and Asian cuisines.

-Among the best places to eat in Clarke Quay is L’Atelier Tiramisu.
+Among the best places to eat in the are are L’Atelier Tiramisu.
 Famous for its Tiramisu, this restaurant serves a variety of ice cream and desserts.
 Prices here range from $5++ to $10++ for an average-sized meal, and beverages are only $2.
 The atmosphere is relaxed and welcoming, and the staff are friendly.
 A great time is guaranteed at L’Atelier.

-A number of restaurants in Clarke Quay – Located on the waterfront, the area is a lively area with many unique and exciting places to eat.
-There are also a number of great coffee shops and tea houses.
-The best places to eat in Clarke Quay – Singapore have both modern and traditional cuisines.
+Located on the waterfront, the area is a lively area with many unique and exciting places to eat.
+There are also a number of great coffee shops, cafes and tea houses.

 If you’re looking for a place to dine, Clarke Quay is an excellent choice.
 Its eclectic mix of eateries makes it a popular destination in Singapore.
-One of the best things about Clarke Quay is its brewpub.
+Clarke Quay’s brewpub is a major attraction for young people.
 It’s home to a microbrew that serves local beers.
 It also has a bar with live entertainment, and it’s a popular place for live music events.

 • The Fullerton Bay Hotel Singapore is a luxurious 5-star hotel located in the heart of Clarke Quay.
 It features stylish rooms and suites with panoramic views of the city, as well as a rooftop infinity pool and a spa.